Hayley96/Cinnamon-Cinemas-Movie-Theatre-Seating/README.md

 * Application will loop through previous step until no more seats are available - All seats booked

 The application contains functionality to confirm seat availability and simple input validation.

+The application consists of the following structure:

+* CinemaSeatingBooking
+	* Contains the seat booking application files
+* CinemaSeatingBookingTests
+	* Contains the tests for the seat booking application

 ### Pre-Requisites
 - C# / .NET 6